Dashboard in a Day? Create Interactive Dashboards in Minutes

 - Which metrics matter?

-- What will you do with the analytics dashboard, and who needs access?
+- What will you do with the interactive analytics dashboard, and who needs access?

 2. Determine how you’ll visualize the data

 Once you’ve answered these four questions, you’ll need to determine how you’ll visualize the data.
-Your visualizations should make it easy to see the trends and digest the insights.
+Your visualizations should be interactive and make it easy to see trends and digest insights.
 Using the most appropriate visualization will help you communicate the data’s story most efficiently.

 - Charts and GraphsCharts and graphs have been around so long for a reason: they’re effective.
 These visualizations are best used for univariate data and descriptive analytics.
 Common types of charts and graphs include bar graphs, line graphs, area charts, and pie charts.